percona/everest-doc/docs/quick-install.md

     kubectl get secret everest-accounts -n everest-system -o jsonpath='{.data.users\.yaml}' | base64 --decode  | yq '.admin.passwordHash'
     ```

+    !!! note:
+        The default admin password is stored in plain text.
+It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

 4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Load Balancer"